Darel13712/rs_datasets/docs/Datasets/netflix.md

 Classic dataset from the famous [Netflix Prize](https://www.kaggle.com/netflix-inc/netflix-prize-data) which took place 2006-2009.

-No ratings are available for testing data.
+No ratings available for test data.

 ## Stats